Safety

 engineering controls

 Modifications to machinery and other components to prevent or reduce noise production.
-An example of an engineering control is enclosing a machine motor to reduce the amount of noise entering the environment.
+Engineering controls include measures such as enclosing a machine motor to reduce the amount of noise entering the environment.

 excessive noise exposure